newtfire/Digit-110-Project/SipleAntarctic-review-2021-12-19.md

     * Here's what you should have at that point:

 ```
-our party travel-ling by dog team during October -December,
+our party travel-ling by dog team during October—December,
 1934.
 The Marie Byrd Land sledging party
 was composed of four men
 ```